10. S3 classes#

 Exercise 10.24

-When subsetting a factor object, the result will inherit the levels attribute as-is:
+When subsetting a factor object, the result will inherit the levels attribute in its entirety:

 f[c(1, 2)] # drop=FALSE